Planning a trip to Las Vegas can be difficult, especially when choosing the perfect hotel. Here is our guide to the best hotels in Las Vegas.

 I always remember The Mirage as “the one with the volcano”.
 The Mirage is home to our fave show Cirque De Soleil’s LOVE along with a handful of restaurants and some great nightclubs.

-Standard rooms are not very standard, instead they are luxurious and spacious rooms and start at a reasonable £130 a night whilst amazing, VIP Penthouse suites start at £450 a night.
+Standard rooms are not very standard, instead, they are luxurious and spacious rooms and start at a reasonable £130 a night whilst amazing, VIP Penthouse suites start at £450 a night.

 Creative Travel Rating: 9/10 (Reasonable prices in a good location).

 All rooms at the Venetian are suites, costing around £180 a night whilst a Luxury view suite costs £210+.
-Although these rooms are pricey than others on the strip, the rooms are incredibly spacious and include a seating area and beautifully elegant bathrooms.
+Although these rooms are more pricey than others on the strip, the rooms are incredibly spacious and include a seating area and beautifully elegant bathrooms.

-The location of this hotel is great, it is in the centre of the strip but can be quite a walk to the hotels in the south of the strip.
+The location of this hotel is great, it is in the center of the strip but can be quite a walk to the hotels in the south of the strip.
 However, the DEUCE bus has a stop outside the Venetian to connect you with the rest of the hotels on the strip.